fiote/latestupdates-test/README.md

 2022-02-18

-I first did it without using context features.
-A lot of setStates variables all around being passed down for each child component.
-It worked, but the code was... [kinda messy](https://github.com/fiote/latestupdates-hooks).
+First version done using basic 'useState' hooks.
+All features implemented, but the code is quite messy since i'm passing down a lot of variables from component to component.

+2022-02-18

-Then I started rewriting it using context to store/manage 'models', and suddently I was using just a few function to manage all my data with some points consuming it.
+Moved from using basic hooks to using context to store/manage 'models'.
+Suddently I was using just a few function to manage all my data with some points consuming it.
 I would say the code is way better now.

 2022-02-19

 Moved from using context to using redux, while also organizing files based on features instead of file types.
-This made the code even more clean!
+This made the code even cleaner!

 ### Areas of Improvement